-For the transactions described in last two paragraphs, in case where a suspicious ML/TF transaction is identified, the credit co-operative should remain subject to the requirements of Article 10 of Money Laundering Control Act and paragraph 2 of Article 7 of Counter-Terrorism Financing Act.
+For the transactions described in last paragraphs, in case where a suspicious ML/TF transaction is identified, the bills house should remain subject to the requirements of Article 10 of Money Laundering Control Act and paragraph 2 of Article 7 of Counter-Terrorism Financing Act.

-A credit co-operative should keep records on customers and transactions with hard copies or electronic data in accordance with following requirements:
+A bills house should keep records on customers and transactions with hard copies or electronic data in accordance with following requirements:

-- The credit co-operative should maintain, for at least five years, all necessary records on transactions, both domestic and international.
-However in case where laws otherwise provide a longer period for record-keeping, the credit co-operative should comply with such laws.
-The aforementioned necessary records include: - (i) The name, or account number or identifier of each party involved in a transaction. - (ii) Date of transaction. - (iii) Currency and amount of transaction. - (iv) The way funds are deposited or withdrew, such as cash, checks, etc. - (v) Destination of funds. - (vi) Ways to provide instructions or authorities.
+I. The bills house should maintain, for at least five years, all necessary records on transactions, both domestic and international.
+However in case where laws otherwise provide a longer period for record-keeping, the bills house should comply with such laws.
+The aforementioned necessary records include:

-- II.
-For currency transactions above a certain amount, the credit co-operative should keep relevant records on the verification and reporting of such transactions for at least 5 years in the original manner.
-For ways to record the information obtained through the CDD procedures, the credit co-operative may determine a way to record such information based on its own consideration and the principle of consistency across the entire credit co-operative. - III.
-For the reporting of a suspicious ML/TF transactions, the credit co-operative should keep relevant records of reporting for at least 5 years in the original manner. - IV.
-The credit co-operative should keep following information after the business relationship is ended, or after the date of occasional transaction for at least 5 years.
-However in case where laws otherwise provide a longer period for record-keeping, the credit co-operative should comply with such laws: - (i) All records obtained through the CDD measures, e.g. copies or records of official identification documents like passports, identity cards, driving licenses or similar documents. - (ii) Account files. - (iii) Business correspondence, including the information of the background or purpose of complex, unusual large transactions obtained from enquiries, and the result of any analysis undertaken. - V. The records kept by the credit co-operative should be sufficient to permit reconstruction of individual transactions so as to provide evidence for the determination of criminal activity. - VI.
-The credit co-operative should ensure to rapidly provide transaction records, the CDD information, and relevant information, etc. to competent authorities upon appropriate authority.
+- (i) The name, or account number or identifier of each party involved in a transaction. - (ii) Date of transaction. - (iii) Currency and amount of transaction. - (iv) The way funds are collected or disbursed. - (v) Destination of funds. - (vi) Ways to provide instructions or authorities. - II.
+For currency transactions above a certain amount, the bills house should keep relevant records on the verification and reporting of such transactions for at least 5 years in the original manner.
+For ways to record the information obtained through the CDD procedures, the bills house may determine a way to record such information based on its own consideration and the principle of consistency across the entire bills house. - III.
+For the reporting of a suspicious ML/TF transactions, the bills house should keep relevant records of reporting for at least 5 years in the original manner. - IV.
+The bills house should keep following information after the business relationship is ended for at least 5 years.
+However in case where laws otherwise provide a longer period for record-keeping, the bills house should comply with such laws: - (i) All records obtained through the CDD measures, e.g. copies or records of official identification documents like passports, identity cards, driving licenses or similar documents. - (ii) Account files. - (iii) Business correspondence, including the information of the background or purpose of complex, unusual large transactions obtained from enquiries, and the result of any analysis undertaken. - V. The records kept by the bills house should be sufficient to permit reconstruction of individual transactions so as to provide evidence for the determination of criminal activity. - VI.
+The bills house should ensure to rapidly provide transaction records, the CDD information, and relevant information, etc. to competent authorities upon appropriate authority.